A topological counting rule for shells

-What is lacking here, to apply arguments à la Maxwell-Calladine, is to identify the spaces of macroscopic admissible stresses and isometric strains with the image and kernel of some structural matrix.
-In the present context, the appropriate matrix turns out to be the matrix of effective elasticity moduli $\t A$.
-Define it by the minimization procedure

-under the constraints of equation~\eqref{eq:uw}, where $\t c$ is the shell's membrane stiffness tensor.
-The goal is to show that the spaces $\text{Im}\t A$ and $\text{Ker}\t A$ are precisely the spaces of admissible macroscopic stresses and isometric macroscopic strains.
+What is lacking here, to apply arguments à la Maxwell-Calladine~\cite{Calladine1978a}, is to identify the spaces of effective admissible stresses and isometric strains with the image and kernel of some structural matrix.
+In the present context, the appropriate matrix turns out to be the matrix of effective elasticity moduli $\t A$. \comment{To define it, consider the minimization of the average membrane strain energy density $\scalar{\gt\str:\t c:\gt\str}$ over the periodic corrections of ansatz~\eqref{eq:uw} for prescribed $(\t E,\gt\chi)$.
+Therein, $\t c$ is the shell's membrane stiffness tensor.
+This is a partial minimization of a positive semi-definite quadratic form and results in another positive semi-definite quadratic form

-It is rather clear that a macroscopic strain in the kernel of $\t A$ is isometric for it has zero energy and therefore zero membrane strain.
-For the converse, the polarization identity of the bilinear form $\t A$ is used: a macroscopic isometric strain $(\t E_o,\gt\chi_o)$ can be superposed to an arbitrary strain $(\t E,\gt\chi)$ without changing the strain energy, since the local membrane strain does not change either.
-By taking the difference, it comes that